aurelienlhx/laclasse/readme.md

 Define a function that extends the ```LaClasse``` base class.
 The function name is the class name and is accessible via a ```className``` property on each instance.

 By default, the ```LaClasse``` base class attaches automatically the new class to the window object.
-To get a class definition into a private scope, use the returned class as below or the first parameter of the script call (see ```LaClasse``` enhancement at the end of this file).
+To get a class definition into a private scope, use the returned class of the extend method or the first parameter of the script call (see ```LaClasse``` enhancement at the end of this file).

 ```
 var Animal2 = LaClasse.extend(function Animal(){});